demoscenepassivist/SocialCoding/readme.txt

 Art, code and miscellaneous experiments related in some way to JOGL.

+r15 - 2010-06-18 - 11:18
+- added the jogamp wave symbol for the wiki and 3 new website slogans.

 r14 - 2010-06-17 - 18:16
 - added the jogamp wave symbol as favicon.